Is Incense Harmful? The Facts and the Fiction

 VOCs in incense smoke may be linked to lung cancer, as well as other respiratory issues.
 So it is best to avoid them, especially in enclosed spaces like your home.

-However, this generally only applies to mass-produced stick and cone incense smoke.
+However, this generally only applies to mass-produced sticks and cone incense smoke.
 This is because they contain synthetic materials as fillers and binders for the aromatics components.

 How to ensure your incense is VOC-free